hanaldo/biosim_servers/beesim_server/README.md

 3. Start the server by typing command "java -jar start.jar".

-4. The server will then prompt you to enter your serial port name (for the XBee).
+4. The server will then prompt you to enter your serial port name (for the XBee module).
 For Windows, this will look like COM4, for example, and for Mac it will look like /dev/tty.uusbserial-A5025MPP.
 You can find the correct name by searching the device details in your computer's control panel - If you are using Windows, please make sure you have the FTDI driver installed, you can consult a [tutorial](https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers/windows---quick-and-easy) and the [driver page](http://www.ftdichip.com/Drivers/VCP.htm).
 If there is any error when connecting the serial port, you just need to stop the process by pressing "ctrl+c" and start the server again.
 After that the terminal will prompt you the sever is ready such as: "Thank you!
 You server is ready."

-5. Open a browser and access the web app at your local IP address, followed by “:8080” For example: "http://192.168.1.109:8080".
+5. Open a browser and access the web app at your local IP address, followed by port “:8080” For example: "http://192.168.1.109:8080".
 You can access the web app at your public IP address from other computers.
 If you do not have any network connection, you can still always access the web app at "http://127.0.0.1:8080" or "http://localhost:8080".

-## Steps for stopping/restarting the BioSim Java server
+## Stopping/restarting the BioSim Java server
 1. Press "ctrl+c" in your terminal to end the server process.
 And type "java -jar start.jar" to start again if you wish.

 ## Steps for starting a BeeSim game